-Group combines several objects into one for easier selection and manipulations.
+A group combines several objects into one for easier selection and manipulation.

-Embroidery design in Studio is composed from many elementary parts like fills, connections, etc. These elementary objects are used to digitize entities like letters, flowers, animals and everything else in the design.
+An embroidery design consists of many basic parts, such as fills, connections, etc. These elementary objects are used to digitize entities such as letters, flowers, animals, and everything else in the design.

-It is useful to mark elementary parts which belong to the same entity (a letter, for example) so that program knows they belong together and allows to select and manipulate them all at once.
-This process is called grouping of objects.
+It is useful to mark the elementary parts that belong to an entity (such as a letter) so that the program knows that they belong together and allows you to select and manipulate them all at once.
+This process is called grouping objects.

-Commands for grouping and ungrouping of selected objects are accessible from main menu > Groups and also from the pop-up menu in select/transform mode.
+Commands for grouping and ungrouping selected objects are available from the Main Menu > Groups and also from the pop-up menu in selection/transform mode.

 Digitized letter R consists of three parts: 1. column object, 2. connection, 3. column object

-Basic parts of letter 'R' are selected.
-These parts are colum, connection and another column, as shown in object inpector list.
+Elementary parts of letter 'R' are selected.
+These parts are column, connection and another column, as shown in object inpector list.

 Use Group 1 to combine them into a single object.
 Repeat this process for each letter and its parts.